 The Stage and Its Props

 The stage is the place where we play out our roles.
 For these young activists, the stage is not just the college campus, or the downtown march, but also their online communities.
 When they gather on campus, or to march through downtown streets, they are forming a cohesive group in some ways entering a foreign stage, one that is not always friendly or affirming of their presence, especially if they transgress community norms.
 In their online communities, this is different.
-Their online groups may be more heterogeneous, but they are aligned with common goals and interests that create social cohesion in the group.
-(Veith, 2020, 223) Both the public form and the online forum function as a stage in which to perform the roles the activist has adopted.
-While both may function as a front stage, where the performance is public, many online forums may also function as a sort of backstage, a place where the individuals can be more relaxed and seek out common interests.
+Their online groups may be more heterogeneous, but they are aligned with common goals and interests that create social cohesion.
+(Veith, 2020, p.
+223) Both the public form and the online forum function as a stage to perform the roles the activist has adopted.
+While both may function as a front stage, where the performance is public, many online forums may also function as a sort of backstage, where individuals can be more relaxed and seek out common interests.
 Social media becomes a behind-the-scenes place to explore different sides of their identity and through this interaction reflect on oneself.
 But at the same time, there is pressure through this interaction to conform to the social norms of the group.
 Rejection of these norms can lead to rejection impacting self-esteem; thus, the participant is motivated out of a desire for a positive self-image in the eyes of his peers to adopt the views of the group.
 (Dennen, et al., 2020, p.
 1648) So here the peers become not just part of one’s team, but also part of one’s stage, even one of the props on the stage.
 On the popular TV show “Whose Line is it Anyway,” one of the most popular games is props, where the actors are provided a box of props chosen by others that they must interact with and interpret to provide an understandable performance to the audience.
 Similarly, these peer groups provide ideas and values, props, that the performer must interact with to continue playing the game in a pleasing way.
 So, while they may be teamed up with or allied with their peers in common interest, their peers also serve as an audience to their performance shaping the performance with their expectations.
 Studies have demonstrated that young people are heavily influenced by their peers tending to like things based on what their social group communicates is popular.
 (Sherman, as cited in, Dennen et al, 2020, p.
 1648) One can also suspect these activists are influenced not only by their peers but also by their teachers.
 Conflict theory is a common paradigm utilized on college campuses in various academic disciplines shaping a view of interaction as commonly based on conflict between those with power and those without.
 Students educated to view the world through this lens would be expected to engage in team-based performances of us vs. them.

 A Shared Script: Vested Interests